FathihAkbar/fathih-data-portfolio/README.md

 +
 Data Management
 +
+Data Engineering
++
 Data Observability
 +
 Business Decision Making

-The goal is not only to build predictive models, but also to understand how data is prepared, validated, monitored, interpreted, and transformed into practical decisions.
+The goal is not only to build predictive models, but also to understand how data is prepared, validated, transformed, stored, monitored, analyzed, and translated into practical decisions.

 Repository Structure

 Fathih-Data-Portfolio/
 │
 ├── 01-student-performance/